vislearn/dsacstar/README.md

 [7Scenes (MSR)](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) is a small-scale indoor re-localization dataset.
 The authors provide training/test split information, and a dense 3D scan of each scene, RGB and depth images as well as ground truth poses.
 We provide the Python script `setup_7scenes.py` to download the dataset and convert it into our format.

 **Note that the provided depth images are not yet registered to the RGB images, and using them directly will lead to inferior results.** As an alternative, we provide rendered depth maps [here](https://cloudstore.zih.tu-dresden.de/index.php/s/KH2DPrYfrsWoxJa/download).
-Just extract the archive inside `datasets/` and the depth maps just be merged into the respective 7Scenes sub-folders.
+Just extract the archive inside `datasets/` and the depth maps should be merged into the respective 7Scenes sub-folders.

 For RGB-D experiments we provide pre-computed camera coordinate files (`eye/`) for all training and test scenes [here](https://cloudstore.zih.tu-dresden.de/index.php/s/nafBHm7qyLigHpq/download).
 We generated them from the original depth maps after doing a custom registration to the RGB images.
-Just extract the archive inside `datasets/` and the depth maps just be merged into the respective 7Scenes sub-folders.
+Just extract the archive inside `datasets/` and the coordinate files should be merged into the respective 7Scenes sub-folders.

 ### 12Scenes

 [12Scenes (Stanford)](http://graphics.stanford.edu/projects/reloc/) is a small-scale indoor re-localization dataset.
 The authors provide training/test split information, and a dense 3D scan of each scene, RGB and depth images as well as ground truth poses.
 We provide the Python script `setup_12scenes.py` to download the dataset and convert it into our format.

 Provided depth images are registered to the RGB images, and can be used directly.However, we provide rendered depth maps [here](https://cloudstore.zih.tu-dresden.de/index.php/s/WsbSrof3rDBgxsJ/download) which we used in our experiments.
-Just extract the archive inside `datasets/` and the depth maps just be merged into the respective 12Scenes sub-folders.
+Just extract the archive inside `datasets/` and the depth maps should be merged into the respective 12Scenes sub-folders.

 For RGB-D experiments we provide pre-computed camera coordinate files (`eye/`) for all training and test scenes [here](https://cloudstore.zih.tu-dresden.de/index.php/s/preFTELFSoKKEr4/download).
 We generated them from the original depth maps after doing a custom registration to the RGB images.
-Just extract the archive inside `datasets/` and the depth maps just be merged into the respective 7Scenes sub-folders.
+Just extract the archive inside `datasets/` and the coordinate files should be merged into the respective 12Scenes sub-folders.

 ### Cambridge Landmarks